golioth/golioth-zephyr-sdk/CONTRIBUTING.md

 <!-- omit in toc -->
 ### How Do I Submit a Good Bug Report?

-> It is *vitally* important to NOT publicly report security related issues, vulnerabilities or bugs.
-Instead sensitive bugs must be sent by email to <security@golioth.io>.
-We take sercurity very seriously,appreciate your research and will work with you to resolve the situation ASAP.
+> We take security very seriously.
+It is *vitally* important to NOT publicly report security related issues, vulnerabilities or bugs.
+Instead, please send your findings by email to <security@golioth.io>.
+We appreciate your research and will work with you to resolve the situation ASAP.
 <!-- You may add a PGP key to allow the messages to be sent encrypted as well. -->

-Upon following the reccomendations in the previous section:
+Upon following the recommendations in the previous section:

 - Open a [Bug Report](https://github.com/golioth/golioth-zephyr-sdk/issues/new/choose)
 - Complete the Bug Report form